Wisdomplexus-Logo

 Working of Kibana and Tableau

-Kibana is an open-source and visualization tool that is dependent on the Elasticsearch for the data, which are stored as indexes within it.
+Kibana is an open-source visualization tool that is dependent on Elasticsearch for the data, which is stored as indexes within it.

 For interacting with the data, Kibana has to interact with the information that gets stored as indices in Elasticsearch.

-Data analyst works here on the data and presents the same in pictorial forms.
-The data after the analysis is presented to users in statistic forms.
+A data analyst works here on the data and presents the same in a pictorial form.
+The data after the analysis is presented to users in statistical form.

 Also Read: Top 10 Alternatives to Kibana